Summer learning loss?

 most kids will spontaneously practice the sorts of skills that will

-In recent experiments on adults, people who were asked to recall a
+instance, in recent experiments on adults, people who were asked to

 set of facts for 35 days benefited most when they held review sessions